firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-96-10/2021-10-26-the-fifth-horseman.md

 Still, she puts it aside.
 She’s good at putting things aside.

-The fifth horseman walks downward through the caked, dried clay, her ears guiding her around the corpses and bones of sea monster and man alike, her footprints leaving muddy ghosts in her wake.
+The fifth horseman walks downward through the caked, dried clay, her ears guiding her around the corpses and bones of sea monsters and men alike, her footprints leaving muddy ghosts in her wake.

 Where it’s deepest, she finds a gargantuan, a beast of myriad limbs and eyes the size of worlds.
 Massive, baked raw by the red sun, she can hear that still, somehow, it breathes.
 A breath no bigger than a moth, but still: breath.